rayaanraza/lifevine/README.md

 # Family Documentation Organizer

 ## Project Description
-A desktop software application that allows families to document, organize, and preserve their digital history (photos, videos, documents).
-The system provides two GUIs, a database backend, and tools for tagging and managing content intuitively.
+A software application that gives families a chance to document, organize, and preserve their digital history (photos, videos, documents, more).
+We will provide two GUIs, a database backend, and tools for tagging and managing content intuitively.

 ## Technologies
 - Python (backend logic + automation)